Isaac Becroft

 Isaac Becroft (born 29 October 2000) is a New Zealand tennis player.
-He has a career high singles ranking of No. 845 achieved on 6 November 2023.
+He has a career-high singles ranking of No. 656 and a doubles ranking of No. 414, both achieved on 21 September 2026.

 Career

 He won the 2020 men's singles title at the Wellington Tennis Open before moving to the United States to attend Oklahoma State University.

 He made his debut playing singles for the New Zealand Davis Cup team against Finland in September 2022, and continued to be selected for the team in 2023.
 In July 2023, playing alongside James Watt, he won the men’s doubles title at the Caloundra International (M15) event on the Sunshine Coast in Queensland.

 In September 2024, he won the doubles title at the ITF $15,000 tournament in Fayetteville, Arkansas, with his French partner Timo Legout.

 He won a wildcard into the main draw of the 2025 ASB Classic in Auckland in January 2025 for his ATP Tour debut, after winning Tennis New Zealand’s wildcard playoff event in Te Anau.
 In the first round he lost against Zizou Bergs of Belgium.